nushell/nushell.github.io/commands/docs/port.md

 title: port
 categories: |
   network
-version: 0.76.0
+version: 0.77.0
 network: |
-  Get a free port from system
+  Get a free port from system.
 usage: |
-  Get a free port from system
+  Get a free port from system.
 ---

 # <code>{{ $frontmatter.title }}</code> for network